sumitNITS/Redis-Cluster/README.md

 Cheers, that's all it takes to setup the Redis Cluster.

-If you've come so far we can check my medium https://medium.com/@krsumit449/redis-explained-in-a-simple-way-aef2abc7c5de
+If you've come so far till this point you can consider reading my blog post about Redis https://medium.com/@krsumit449/redis-explained-in-a-simple-way-aef2abc7c5de